Tail-Spend Optimization through Marketplaces

 OCI Punchout: Leap into the webshop

 OCI is a standard for exchanging catalog data.
-In this way, product orders from external web catalogs can be integrated into the company's own purchasing process.
+This allows product orders from external web catalogs to be integrated into the company's own purchasing process.
 In this process, the user jumps to the web store (i.e., he leaves the working environment of the e-procurement platform), compiles the shopping cart there, and this is then transferred to the ERP system and processed.
-This access to the external catalog is also known as punchout.
+This access to the external catalog is also known as punchout (for more on this topic, see our comparison of OCI punchout vs. content catalogs).

-Starting from certain OCI versions, the product search can be carried out via the so-called background search.
+As of OCI 4.0, the product search can be carried out via the so-called background search.
 The user remains in his own system, a punchout is avoided.
-The search is even possible across several webshops, provided they use at least OCI 3.0.
-By means of API, the platform can also directly access the external product catalogs (these can then also be individually negotiated, for example) - in the case of a marketplace, this means a multiplication of the range of goods in one's own eProcurement environment at the push of a button!
+The search is even possible across several webshops.
+By means of API, the platform can also directly access external product catalogs (these can then also be individually negotiated, for example).
+In the case of a marketplace, this means a multiplication of the range of goods in one's own eProcurement environment at the push of a button!

 Diversity in purchasing often results in additional work in accounting.
-The way out is the connection of a single creditor: In this case, only one invoice is issued regardless of the number of suppliers, thus reducing the manual effort thanks to a single invoice template/process.
+The way out is the connection of a single creditor: In this case, only one invoice is issued, regardless of the number of suppliers, thus reducing the manual effort thanks to a single invoice template or invoice process.

-We'll be happy to tell you how to successfully optimize your tail spends!
+We'd love to tell you how a marketplace connection successfully optimizes tail spends!

 • Amazon Business (OCI)